 - 2 sprigs fresh mint

 - Tear off two mint leaves and rub them together to release oils.
-Drop one into each champagne flute.
+Drop one leaf into each champagne glass.

-- Garnish with mint sprigs and fresh strawberries, if desired.
+- Garnish with mint sprigs and strawberries, if desired.
+Serve immediately.